canada-ca/digital-playbook-guide-numerique/en/6-build-in-accessibility-from-start.md

 ---
 layout: default
 title:  "6.
-Build in accessibility from the start (draft)"
+Build in accessibility from the start"
 lang: en
 altLang: fr
 altLangPage: 6-integrer-accessibilite-des-depart